Economics of corruption: Corruption and income inequality

-The impact of corruption on income inequality was investigated Gupta et al. (2002).
-They find a significant positive impact of corruption on inequality while taking into account exogenous variables.
-Corruption has also an impact on income inequality through numerous channels, for instance, economic growth, biased tax system, asset ownership, etc.
+The impact of corruption on income inequality was investigated by Gupta et al. (2002).
+They've found a significant positive impact of corruption on inequality while taking into account exogenous variables.
+Corruption has also an impact on income inequality through numerous channels, for instance - economic growth, biased tax system, asset ownership, etc.

 Firstly, corruption can significantly affect the targeting of social problems.
 When the economy is corrupted, and government-funded programs are used to extend benefits to wealthy population groups or when poverty reduction funds are not used as they should because of corruption, the impact of social programs on income distribution could significantly diminish.
 Also, the higher corruption, the lower tax revenue, which results in lower resources for funding services such as education, etc.

 Secondly, corruption can affect income inequality also through a biased tax system.
 Corruption can lead to poor tax administration or exemptions that could favor the wealthy ones with connections.
 As a result, the progressivity of the tax system could reduce; thus income inequality is possible.

+A biased tax system is one that systematically favors or disadvantages certain groups, activities, or assets over others in the distribution of tax burdens or benefits.
+This can lead to inefficiencies, inequities, and distortions in economic decision-making and resource allocation.
+Such an example of taxation bias found in the article "Inattention and the Taxation bias", which arises from inattention to taxes and generates a time-inconsistency problem in the choice of tax policy, leading to higher taxes in equilibrium.
+These discretionary tax increases are inefficient as they are deviations from the socially optimal commitment policy, effectively leading to a larger income inequality coefficient.

 Furthermore, when most of the asset is owned by elite groups of the population, they can take advantage of their wealth and lobby the government for favorable trade policies, which potentially could result in income inequality.